 A sedated child is generally able to breathe off to sleep without becoming upset or anxious.
-All procedures that could cause pain (starting IVs, etc.) are performed after the child is under the anesthetic, so the child will not be aware that the procedures are happening.
+All procedures that could cause pain (starting IVs, etc.) are performed after the child is under the anesthetic.

 Children with certain types of heart disease may or may not be able to tolerate an inhalational (gas) induction.
-Children who fall into this group include those with severe heart failure, significant pulmonary hypertension, and those with severe aortic stenosis.
+Examples of these diseases include severe heart failure, significant pulmonary hypertension, and severe aortic stenosis.

 If the anesthesia team decides your child is not a good candidate for an inhalation induction, one of two options may be used.

-The drug most commonly used in this way is ketamine.
-Teenagers or young adults with heart defects that do not produce serious symptoms may receive the drug propofol as an induction agent.
+The drug most commonly used in IM is ketamine.
+Teenagers or young adults with heart defects that do not produce serious symptoms may receive the drug propofol intravenously as an induction agent.

 In children under 6 months of age, the anesthetic will primarily consist of high dose fentanyl.
-Fentanyl does however depress the drive to breathe.
+The most notable side effect is decreased breathing.
 As a result, infants receiving a high dose fentanyl anesthetic will require a ventilator for at least six to 12 hours after surgery.

-Since most of these patients will require breathing support because of their heart problems, the use of fentanyl in infants with complex heart defects is not a problem.
+Most cardiac patients require breathing support after surgery because of their heart problems; therefore, the use of fentanyl in infants with complex heart defects is not typically problematic.

-Many children will also be given an inhalation anesthetic such as sevoflurane or desflurane, which provides amnesia, unconsciousness and analgesia.
+Many children will receive an inhalational anesthetic such as sevoflurane or desflurane, even if induction of anesthesia occurs with an IM or IV agent.
+Inhalational anesthetics provides amnesia, unconsciousness and analgesia.